InBody vs DEXA Scans: Which is Better?

 • Widely available in gyms and offices

-• Easy to repeat weekly for trends
+• Easy to repeat weekly for trend tracking

 Cons